agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 We will discuss further the differences between the Pyodide and `emscripten-forge` distributions when we suggest how to choose between them later in this document.

-Once a project and its dependencies are compatible with WebAssembly as noted above, but may not yet be available via Pyodide or emscripten-forge, it is possible to add them to these distributions.
-This process is described in their respective documentation websites:
+For a project not yet available via Pyodide or emscripten-forge, once it and its dependencies are established as compatible with WebAssembly (as discussed above), it is relatively straightforward to add it to one or both of these distributions.
+The process is described in their respective documentation websites:

 1. https://pyodide.org/en/stable/development/new-packages.html
 2. https://emscripten-forge.org/development/adding_packages/